-Planting garlic should be done 6 weeks prior to ground freeze.
-In the Northern States in the US, the best time to plant is about the 2nd week of October.
+Planting garlic about 6 weeks prior to ground freeze.
+In the Northern States, the best time to plant is about the 2nd week of October.
 The middle to southern sections of the US can plant later than Mid October.

 There is a positive correlation between the size of the clove planted and the size of the bulb harvested.
 Some growers grade their cloves by size/weight and plant the largest.

 Jumbo cloves yield Jumbo bulbs, as long as there are no limitations in the environment.
 In Jumbo or large garlic bulbs, there may still be some small cloves in the bulb.
-These smaller cloves usually yield the smaller sized bulbs although they came from a large bulb.
+These smaller cloves usually yield the smaller sized bulbs, although they came from a large bulb.

 Small Cloves or really small bulbs for green garlic:

 Small cloves or bulbs have their value too!
 Spring Green Garlic!
 Plant either the small cloves 2-3” apart in a row or plant the entire small garlic bulb 3-4” apart, and harvest in the spring when it looks like a green onion.
 This is a delicious rare treat in our kitchen in the spring.
 This is a great addition to a farm market stand in early spring when there are few vegetable crops available.

 Get a Good Garlic Crop

 Garlic is a heavy feeder!
 Make sure to get your soil nutrients down in the fall before planting your garlic.
 You can't make up nutrients in the spring by fertilizing then.
 It is best to get a soil test that looks at micro and macro nutrients, and get a fertilization plan based on your soil test.
 Soil prep and building good soil is the key to a good crop.
 Every time a crop is taken off the land, nutrients must be put back into the soil with tillable cover crops, compost, and fertilizers to build the soil in order to continue to get a good crop.